artikcloud/tutorial-java-sdksample/README.md

 Add the /src files to your project using your favorite IDE:

-  -  Build SDK with MVN - [Instructions](https://github.com/artikcloud/artikcloud-java)
+  -  Build ArtikCloud SDK for java with MVN - [Instructions](https://github.com/artikcloud/artikcloud-java)
 alternatively:
-  -  TODO: Add jars available to your project: all jars in "libs" directory provided for convenience

 Prepare Config.java class: